 Don’t Stare into the Abyss: The Philosophy of the Void

-About twenty-five years ago my friends and I discussed one of Nietzsche’s famous aphorisms in from Beyond Good and Evil:
+Almost a quarter of a century ago, on a long night filled with philosophy, Belgian beer and the music of Dead Can Dance, my friends and I discussed one of Nietzsche’s famous aphorisms in from Beyond Good and Evil:

 He who fights with monsters should be careful lest he thereby becomes a monster.
 And if thou gaze long into an abyss, the abyss will also gaze into thee.